scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

     'processing_of_dataset_102.txt'

-Dictionnaries
+Dictionaries
 ~~~~~~~~~~~~~

-A dictionnary is basically a hash table that **maps keys to values**.
+A dictionary is basically a hash table that **maps keys to values**.
 It
 is therefore an **unordered** container::